-- Price triggers to cover a reasonable range of different DSP initiatives, AEMO estimates DSP for wholesale electricity prices exceeding the following levels between the following ranges: - \$300 per megawatt hour (MWh) to less than \$1,000 per MWh- - \$1,0500/ per MWh to less than \$7,500 per MWh. - \$7,500 per MWh up to the prevailing wholesale market price cap (MPC) \$1,000/MWh. - \$2,500/MWh. - \$5,000/MWh. - \$7,500/MWh to the market price cap (MPC). - Reliability triggers the responses are estimated for periods with: - Actual LOR 2 and LOR 3 events14. - WDR the response of NMIs enrolled in WDR programs - Load-on trigger this response measures the estimated increase in demand for periods where prices are less than \$0/MWh.
+- Price triggers to cover a reasonable range of different DSP initiatives, AEMO estimates DSP for wholesale electricity prices between the following ranges: - \$300 per megawatt hour (MWh) to less than \$1,000 per MWh - \$1,000 per MWh to less than \$7,500 per MWh. - \$7,500 per MWh up to the prevailing wholesale market price cap (MPC). - Reliability triggers the responses are estimated for periods with: - Actual LOR 2 and LOR 3 events14. - WDR the response of NMIs enrolled in WDR programs - Load-on trigger this response measures the estimated increase in demand for periods where prices are less than \$0/MWh.